transloadit/uppy/website/src/docs/companion.md

 The `customProviders` option should be an object containing each custom provider.
 Each custom provider would, in turn, be an object with two keys, `config` and `module`.
 The `config` option would contain Oauth API settings, while the `module` would point to the provider module.

-To work well with Uppy Companion, the **Module** must be a class with the following methods.
+To work well with Companion, the **Module** must be a class with the following methods.

 1. `list (options, done)` - lists JSON data of user files (e.g. list of all the files in a particular directory).
   - `options` - is an object containing the following attributes